Michigan governor signs red flag gun law as questions linger over enforcement

 The red flag law is the final piece of legislation to be signed in a sweeping 11-bill gun safety package advanced by Michigan Democrats following the Feb.
 13 shooting at MSU.
 Safe storage and universal background checks were signed into law last month by Whitmer.

 Karen Kobylik, whose daughter shot and killed her brother and boyfriend before taking her own life last May, was also in attendance.
 Kobylik had repeatedly called police prior to the shooting, pleading with them to take her daughter's firearms.
-She told the AP in an interview earlier this month that she believes all three lives would have been saved in the state had there been a red flag law.
+She told the AP in an interview earlier this month that she believes all three lives would have been saved had there been a red flag law in the state.

 “I want to thank Karen and all the brave people who have come forward and shared the most painful story of your life to try to help improve the world for others,” Whitmer said prior to the signing.